advds71x/DataSprint/_posts/2019-10-22-TrashSnapp.markdown

 ### Classification Algorithm
-we will train a deep learning model similar to [VGGNet](https://arxiv.org/pdf/1409.1556.pdf) based on the labeled trash image data.
+we will train a deep learning model similar to [VGGNet](https://arxiv.org/pdf/1409.1556.pdf) but fewer layers, based on the labeled trash image data.

  - Workflow Demo